 We’ll demystify the jargon and provide straightforward steps to get back to your secure browsing experience without breaking a sweat.
 Let’s dive in and conquer this error together!

-What’s the Firefox Browser Error SEC_ERROR_INADEQUATE_KEY_USAGE All About?
+What’s the Firefox SEC_ERROR_INADEQUATE_KEY_USAGE Issue All About?

 This error occurs when the certificate’s key usage is insufficient to establish a secure connection.
 In short, it’s like trying to open a locked door with a key that doesn’t quite fit.